-You don't want to feel like a tourist , you want to feel like you're part of the scene.
-Knowing some basic etiquette will make you feel more comfortable and even more welcome when you're out on the town in Paris, whether you're at a bistro or brasserie, restaurant, café or a Michelin-starred restaurant.
+When you're in Paris you want to feel like you're part of the scene; you don't want to feel like a tourist.
+Knowing some basic etiquette will make you feel more comfortable and even more welcome when you're out on the town, whether you're at a bistro or brasserie, restaurant, café or a Michelin-starred restaurant.

-1. The Most Important Dining Tip — When you enter a restaurant (or any other establishment, for that matter), always say bonjour or bonsoir.
-Write that one down so you don't forget it.
-That kind of polite exchange is expected at all French restaurants and stores.
-Say the same to your server when s/he arrives at your table adding Monsieur or Madame or Mademoiselle, as appropriate.
+Say the same to your server when they arrives at your table adding "Monsieur" or "Madame" or "Mademoiselle", as appropriate.
 We've often seen visitors get flustered when they enter their first-ever restaurant in Paris.
 (Oh, wait, that was us!)
-But if you remember to keep the word bonsoir on the tip of your tongue you'll always be off to a winning start.
+But if you remember to keep the word "bonsoir" on the tip of your tongue you'll be off to a winning start.

 Sometimes the server will carry a chalkboard with the day's menu and leave it at your table.
 It might be in both French and English, but there's no guarantee.
 It's best to brush up on your restaurant French by learning a few key food phrases beforehand.

-We'd also like you to let go of your food fears, relax and just enjoy the experience.
+Also, let go of your food fears.
+Relax and just enjoy the experience.
 The meals served in Paris restaurants are perfect French Women Don't Get Fat portions.
 So release your inner dieter and enjoy all the rich, delicious French food while you're in Paris.

-12. Garçon is not the name of your server.
-That means boy in French.
+Garçon means boy in French.
 Always call your server either Monsieur or Mademoiselle.
-Mademoiselle is used for young women, and waitresses of all ages like to hear that!
+"Mademoiselle" is used for young women, and female servers of all ages like to hear that!

 "You must experience everything," Chef Orsi told us."When you are finished rub your fingers around the edge of your plate and smell them.
-Smell your napkin, savour the scent in your empty wine glass.
+Smell your napkin, savor the scent in your empty wine glass.
 Everything."

 You might be surprised by the extra pleasure this adds to a meal in a great Parisian restaurant.